 I keep my money in a local credit union, which I find to be much better than the big banks.

 2) Travel Checking Account – This is the Charles Schwab Checking Account mentioned above.
-Here is where I keep my cash for travel which I use exclusively for ATM withdrawals (I don’t use this card for purchases).
+Here is where I keep my cash for travel which I use exclusively for ATM withdrawals (I don’t use this card for any purchases).

 Travel Credit Card

-In any case, this travel credit card is meant to be used overseas while traveling, so you want to ensure that your credit card has no foreign transaction fees.
+In any case, this travel credit card is meant to be used overseas while traveling, so you want to ensure that your credit card has NO foreign transaction fees.

 I use a Capital One Credit Card for this purpose.
 It doesn’t really matter what you use, but it should meet the following two requirements: